 I choose what emotion I feel

-At an early age I learned that I am in control of my emotions.
+At the age of 14 I read a book called ‘Born to Succeed’ by Colin Turner.
+It said that I am in control of my emotions.
 I am the one that chooses to feel angry or sad.
-I am also the one that chooses to feel empowered or loved.
+I am the one that chooses to feel empowered or loved.

-I choose what emotion I want to feel by choosing thoughts that make me feel that specific emotion.
+I choose what emotion I want to feel by choosing thoughts and a perspective that is in alignment with the emotion I want to feel.

 For example, if I am at a networking event and want to feel confident I ask myself “Imagine if I was feeling confident right now, how would I feel?
-And what would I do?”
+What would I do?”

 My posture immediately changes.
 I smile.
 I imagine everyone in the room is already my friend.
 They all want to talk to me and catch up.
 Plus, I have the answer to all their problems and the key to making their dreams come true.
 I’m like Genie from Aladdin.